Strong Orbit Equivalence and Superlinear Complexity: Proof of the main results.

 \subsection{Building a suitable representation}

-Given a dimension group with unit, the main idea is to realize it as the dimension group of a Bratteli-Vershik system, on which we have a precise control of growth of the number of vertices at level $k$, versus the number of paths between the level $k$ and the root of the Bratteli diagram.
-To this end we introduce the following notion.
+Given a dimension group with unit, the main idea is to realize it as the dimension group of a Bratteli-Vershik system, in which the number of paths between the level $i$ and the root grows much faster than the number of vertices at the level $i$ (see for instance Proposition \ref{prop:Complexitybound}).
+The rate at which these quantities differ will depend on how little (superlinear) complexity we intend to get.
+One way to obtain such a representation is to modify a Bratteli-Vershik system into another one of the same strong orbit equivalence class, in which the corresponding matrices have entries much larger than their dimensions.
+To achieve this, we introduce the following notion/procedure that allows us to split the levels, and then conveniently factorize the matrices.